AnnaL001/command-line-caesar-cipher/README.md

 - To access the Java application's code from your GitHub repository, you can fork the repository main's branch via the 'Fork' button.
 - To access the Java application's code locally, you can clone the main branch or download the ZIP folder via the 'Code' button
 - Once locally, you can view/run the Java application's code via a text editor(VS Code or Sublime Text) or an IDE(IntelliJ).
+- In the case of IntelliJ, to navigate you can reference their documentation https://www.jetbrains.com/help/idea/getting-started.html

 ## Behavior Driven Development(BDD)
 | **Behavior**                              | **Input Example**                           | **Output**                                                         |